Cray-HPE/docs-csm/252-FIRMWARE-NCN.md

       2. On the _Left_, select "Firmware & OS Software"
       3. On the _Right_, select "Upload Firmware"
       4. Select "Remote File" and "Confirm TPM override", and then choose your firmware file:
+         - `Remote File URL`: Use the "LiveCD Location" value from the table above.
+         - `Confirm TPM Override`: Check this box to confirm the flash.
          ![fw-ilo-4](img/fw-ilo-4.png)
       5. Press **`Flash`** and wait for the upload and flash to complete. iLO may reboot after flash.
       6. Now grab the iLO5 Firmware the same way: